mportuesisf/superplot/superplot.md

 4. Continue this process until the square is completed.

-When the program writes the BASIC subroutine, the instructions for the square will come out as one PLOT statement and a series of DRAWTOs.
+When the program writes the BASIC subroutine, the instructions for the square will come out as one `PLOT` statement and a series of `DRAWTO`s.

 ### The Color Bars